lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 noise_tod = [CorrNoise.randoof(rng) * σ_k for i in 1:(fsamp_hz * total_time)]

 ```

-7. finally, you can get the final, realistic TOD just by doing:
+7. Finally, you can get the final, realistic TOD just by doing:

 ```
 tod = sky_tod + noise_tod
 ```

-8. Once simulated your data, you can now perform data analysis.
+8. Once you have completed the simulation, you can do data analysis!

-You can call the destriper and clean the map from 1/f noise.
+   For instance, you can call the destriper and clean the map from 1/f
+   noise.

-(N.B. the destriper needs in input an array containing the lengths of all 1/f baselines.
+(N.B. the destriper needs in input an array containing the lengths of
-For the sake of semplicity, we consider baselines of equal length).
+all 1/f baselines.
+For the sake of semplicity, we consider baselines
+of equal length).

 ```
 #Run the destriper